 Legal music for business owners

 Royalty-free music is a popular choice with business owners who want to play music but don’t want to spend hundreds of pounds to do so.
+Royalty-free music doesn’t require a licence because PPL PRS don’t collect royalty payments for the copyright owners.
+A music licensing company pays them instead.

-Where can I Find Royalty-Free Music?
+Where Can I Find Royalty-Free Music?

 Lovely Atmosphere